bseverns/perceptual-drift/README.md

 2. **Skim the [Safety Checklist](docs/checklists/safety_checklist.md)** — *Why you care:* this is the punk-rock preflight liturgy; keep it open while you’re flashing firmware or tweaking [`hardware/README.md`](hardware/README.md) so the “oops” moments stay on paper, not on people.
 3. **Digest the [Experience Playbook](docs/experience/README.md)** — *Why you care:* once the prototype hovers, this choreographs rehearsals: when to flip the consent AUX in [`software/control-bridge/osc_msp_bridge.py`](software/control-bridge/osc_msp_bridge.py), when to remix projections via [`software/video-pipeline/gst_launch.sh`](software/video-pipeline/gst_launch.sh), and how to brief humans without killing the vibe.
 4. **Update the [Assumption Ledger](docs/ASSUMPTION_LEDGER.md)** — *Why you care:* during runs you log surprises, then feed them back into configs like [`config/video-presets.json`](config/video-presets.json) and flight curves in [`config/mapping.yaml`](config/mapping.yaml) so the system evolves intentionally instead of by rumor.
 5. **Reference the [System Diagrams](docs/diagrams/system-overview.md)** whenever something feels abstract — *Why you care:* the mermaid maps keep the OSC→MSP→LED trail legible, pointing you back to tooling like [`scripts/record_fpv.sh`](scripts/record_fpv.sh) when it’s time to capture evidence or debug latency.
 These diagrams also surface in the onboarding playbook with failure-mode callouts, so the visuals stay consistent between study and drills.
+Pair them with the [bridge telemetry cheat sheet](docs/operations/bridge_telemetry.md) so you know what the audit logs are whispering during a run.

 Treat that order as gospel for newcomers: prototype, secure, rehearse, reflect, repeat.
 No more spelunking through tabs wondering which YAML is the boss.